codeunion/fundamentals-of-web-development/README.md

 Every student should aim to complete *at least* one project per week.
 If a project isn't on track, there's probably a problem with the project's scope that should be addressed ASAP!
 Ask us for feedback. :)

-### [Code Katas][weekly-katas-repo]
+### [Code Katas][katas]

-We'll also release a new collection of **code katas** each week in the [weekly-katas repository][weekly-katas-repo].
+We'll also release a new collection of **code katas** each week in the [weekly-katas repository][katas].
 A code kata is a small, self-contained exercise designed to complement the concepts you'll need to work on your projects for that week.
 They're named after a common [training technique](http://en.wikipedia.org/wiki/Kata) found in many Japanese martial arts like karate, judo, and aikido.

 Most of our katas are designed be completed in less than an hour by someone with appropriate prior knowledge.
 Our goal is preparing these katas is not to ensure that you "get them right," but to establish well-calibrated and productive code→feedback→refactor loop.